 As part of our Parity Plus value-add initiative in 2018, Parity Consulting hosted its Annual HR Roundtable Breakfast for our HR and Talent partners, welcoming guest speaker Edyta Torpy to the stage!
-Edyta is a Diversity & Inclusion thought leader, specialist and founder of ‘in-clusion’ – with over 20 years’ experience in assisting managers, teams and organisations getting the D&I equation right!
+Edyta is a Diversity & Inclusion thought leader and specialist with over 20 years’ experience in assisting managers, teams and organisations getting the D&I equation right!
 For our annual event, Edyta explained why diversity is only half the answer; highlighting case studies and ways in which we can all create more inclusive work environments.

 When we put it in simple terms, Diversity is who we are and how we experience the world.
 Inclusion is how we come together and how individuals are treated in any given group.
 When organisations are both diverse and inclusive, the following positive business outcomes can be realised:

 We all know that teams make better decisions than individuals; but the real magic occurs and benefits are realised when you bring groups of different types of individuals together.
 The below diagram illustrates that when diversity in teams increases, so does better decision making.

 What’s more important than successfully creating diverse teams and inclusive environments?
 An inclusive leader!

 An inclusive leader is at the core of every successful team – they seek out diversity; identify it in their team members; embrace it and ensure it is nurtured – not just tolerated!
 Some of the key points that make an inclusive leader are:

 Fairness – ensure all team members are given a voice and an opportunity to speak – LEADERS SPEAK LAST!